Middlefield (860) 349-8500

 If you have any questions please feel free to contact our offices located in Middlefield and Wallingford, CT .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If you are suffering from bunion pain, contact Dr. Gordon Fosdick of Affiliated Foot Care Center.
+For more information about treatment, contact Dr. Gordon Fosdick of Affiliated Foot Care Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact Dr. Gordon Fosdick from Affiliated Foot Care Center.
+Toe pain can disrupt your daily activities.
+If you have any concerns, contact Dr. Gordon Fosdick of Affiliated Foot Care Center.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

-What Causes Plantar Fasciitis?
+What Causes Toe Pain?